 Mother Mary Cecilia died on Aug.
 2, 1898.
 She was 83 years old.

-By clicking here, you will learn more about the life of Mother Mary Cecilia Bailly.
+Learn more about the life of Mother Mary Cecilia Bailly here.

 Mother Anastasie (Jane) Brown (1868-1874) was born on October 18, 1826 in North Arm, Edgar County, Illinois.
 She entered the Sisters of Providence on January 23, 1844.
 At the age of 41 she became the third Superior General of the Congregation.